-Maureen Currie is an experienced criminal defence lawyer who has represented people accused of mischief in criminal courts since 1988 in Milton, Brampton, Oakville, Burlington, Hamilton and other areas throughout Ontario.
+Maureen Currie is an experienced criminal defence lawyer who has represented people accused of mischief in criminal courts since 1988 in Milton, Mississauga, Hamilton, Georgetown, Burlington, Guelph, the Niagara Region and throughout Ontario.

 While the word “mischief” sounds like a minor act, it is a criminal code offence that can have serious consequences.

 I am charged with mischief.
 What does this mean?

 There are many forms of mischief under the Criminal Code of Canada, the most common being mischief related to property.
 This occurs when any person wilfully destroys or damages property, makes property dangerous, useless, inoperative or ineffective, obstructs, interrupts or interferes with the lawful use, enjoyment or operation of property, or obstructs, interrupts or interferes with any person in the lawful use, enjoyment or operation of property.

 The Crown must prove that the actions of the accused left the property either less suited for its intended purpose or that the usefulness or value of the property was impaired, even if only temporarily.

 I damaged my own property, can I still be charged with Mischief?

 If you are the sole owner of the property damaged you cannot be convicted of mischief.
 However, if the property damaged is jointly owned, then you may be charged and convicted of mischief.